Ex-Massachusetts Gov. Patrick announces Dem presidential bid

 Bloomberg has taken steps toward launching a presidential campaign, filing candidate papers in Alabama and Arkansas.
 Even 2016 nominee Hillary Clinton this week said in a BBC interview that she is “under enormous pressure from many, many, many people to think about it,” adding that she has no such plans but still would “never, never, never say never.”

 The moves reflect uncertainty about the direction of the Democratic contest with no commanding front-runner.
-Joe Biden entered the race as the presumptive favorite and maintains significant support from white moderates and black voters, whose backing is critical in a Democratic primary.
-But he’s facing spirited challenges from Patrick’s home-state senator, Elizabeth Warren, and Vermont Sen. Bernie Sanders, progressives whose calls for fundamental economic change have alarmed moderates and wealthy donors.
+Joe Biden, Obama’s vice president, entered the race as the presumptive favorite and maintains significant support from white moderates and black voters, whose backing is critical in a Democratic primary.
+But he’s facing spirited challenges from Patrick’s home state senator, Elizabeth Warren, and Vermont Sen. Bernie Sanders, progressives whose calls for fundamental economic change have alarmed moderates and wealthy donors.

+Patrick was asked on CBS if he supports the “Medicare for All” health care plan, which is pushed by Sanders and would replace job-based and individual private health insurance with a government-run plan that guarantees coverage for all with no premiums or deductibles and only minimal copays for certain services.

-Patrick acknowledged the challenges posed by his late entry in such a big field.
+Patrick also acknowledged the challenges posed by his late entry in such a big field of candidates.

-Patrick could present himself as a potential bridge across the moderate, liberal and progressive factions — as candidates like Mayor Pete Buttigieg, Sen. Kamala Harris and Sen. Cory Booker are trying to do.
+Patrick could present himself as a potential bridge across the moderate, liberal and progressive factions — as candidates like South Bend, Indiana, Mayor Pete Buttigieg, California Sen. Kamala Harris and New Jersey Sen. Cory Booker are trying to do.

 It’s also a near certainty that Patrick — and possibly Bloomberg — wouldn’t make a Democratic debate stage until January, if at all, because of debate rules set by the party.